Toophan: Syrian Civil War

 The Toophan missile has seen extensive use in the Syrian Civil War.
 Hezbollah has used Toophan missiles in the war and is one of the missile's most prominent users.
 The missiles have also been provided to the Syrian Army and Iranian-backed Shiite militias in Syria.
 Toophan missiles first appeared in Syria reportedly in October 2015.
 Overall the Toophan missile's use in Syria is poorly documented, but Toophan-1 missiles seem to be the most common.
 Furthermore, the Kurdish YPG militia has used Toophan 1 missiles as well.
 The missiles have since proliferated to a wide range of non-state actors operating in Syria.
 In addition, Toophan missiles have been captured by groups fighting the Syrian government, including ISIS and al-Nusra.

-Iraqi Civil War
+War in Iraq

 The first known Iraqi group to receive Toophans was Asaib-Ahl-Al-Haq in 2014.
 The Badr Organization obtained Toophans in 2015 and the Toophan has since been provided to other Shiite militias organized under the Popular Mobilization Units.
 Iraq's Federal Police have also been delivered Toophans.